-8. Connect the power and signal cables to the rear of each drive.
+8. Connect the power and signal cables to the rear of each drive and to the system board if necessary.

 Note: Route the signal cable so that it does not block the air flow to the rear of the drives or over the microprocessor.